NOTE: We do not represent individuals who are victims of cyber-fraud.

 As just one example, the SolarWinds hack, thought to be executed by Russian hackers, spread a virus that created vulnerabilities in systems operated by the Pentagon, the Department of Homeland Security, the State Department, the Department of Energy, the National Nuclear Security Administration, and the Treasury.

 For this reason, it comes as no surprise that cybersecurity is an increasingly critical issue for consumers and national security.
 The False Claims Act and other qui tam statutes provide ways for whistleblowers to protect our country and potentially be rewarded for their patriotism.
-The cybersecurity fraud attorneys at Bracker & Marcus are proud to assist these brave individuals in stepping up to combat fraud.
+A cybersecurity whistleblower lawyer with Bracker & Marcus will be proud to assist these brave individuals in stepping up to combat fraud.

 The Federal Government Prioritizes Cyber-Fraud Cases